 Student Name: Class:

 (Please print)

 Student Signature: Date:

-or daughter to access networked com- recognize it is impossible for the scho- give permission for my child to acces certify that the information contained minor student signing above, I grant permission for my son puter services such as electronic mail and the Internet.
-I sol to restrict access to all controversial materials.
-I hereby is the Internet and computer network at QSI-Dongguan and on this form is correct.
-This permission shall be in effect as I-Dongguan.
-I may at any time revoke this permission by
+or daughter to access recognize it is impossibgive permission for my certify that the informat uardian of the minor student signing above, I grant permission for my son networked computer services such as electronic mail and the Internet.
+I alle for the school to restrict access to all controversial materials.
+I hereby child to access the Internet and computer network at QSI-Dongguan and ion contained on this form is correct.
+This permission shall be in effect as enrolled at QSI-Dongguan.
+I may at any time revoke this permission by writing.

+Parent/Guardian Name:

-Parent/Guardian Name: (Please print)
+(Please print)

 Parent Signature: Date: